 You just bought– or are about to buy– your first generator.
-That’s great, it’ll be a valuable asset to you and your family, especially in times of emergency.
-But even though it’s got a gas engine and a pull cord, a generator isn’t the same thing as a lawn mower or weed whacker.
-There are a number of steps in the process of prepping, running and maintaining your gas generator that you should be aware of before you do anything with it.
-Here are a few tips to make sure you get smooth, safe operation, and the power that you need:
+Good move, it’ll be a valuable asset to you and your family, especially in times of emergency.
+But, even though it’s got a gas engine and a pull cord, a generator isn’t the same thing as a lawn mower or weed whacker.
+There are a number of steps involved in the prepping, running and maintaining of your generator that you should be aware of before you try to do anything with it.
+Here are a few tips to make sure you get a smooth, safe operation, and the power you need:

-- CRUCIAL– If you take anything away from this article, it’s NEVER run your generator in a garage (even an open garage) and NEVER run it in the house.
+- CRUCIAL– If you take anything away from this post, it’s that you NEVER run your generator in a garage (even an open garage) and NEVER run it in the house.
 Keep it outside, at least 15 feet from the house, and way away from all windows.
 As valuable as your generator is to keeping things going, it’s also a carbon monoxide machine.
 But of course, when used properly, it’s invaluable.

 - Before you do anything, read the generator’s manual, from cover to cover.
 The more you know about your portable gas generator, the more apt you are not to do anything wrong, and it will provide many years of low-maintenance emergency power.

-- Prior to setup, you need to ground the generator.
-This is done by connecting a #6 AWG grounding wire from the Grounding Terminal to a grounding rod which is at least 24 inches in the earth.
+- Prior to setup, you’ll need to ground the generator.
+This is done by connecting a #6 AWG grounding wire from the Grounding Terminal to a grounding rod (above) which is at least 24 inches in the ground.
 The grounding rod must be an earth-driven copper or brass rod that can adequately ground the generator.
 The grounding wire and rod may not be included with the generator, so make sure you get those as well when you make your purchase.

-- A premium feature that some gas generators have is an electric start, which makes for fast, effortless starts.
+- A great feature that some gas generators have is an electric start, because they can make starts fast and effortless.
 If yours has an electric start, now’s the time to make sure the 12v battery is installed and connected.

-- Now it’s time to add the fluids.
+- Next you need to add the fluids.
 A key to a generators long life– as with any engine– is oil.
 It’s also helpful to know that without oil, the generator won’t start.
-Check the manual and make sure you’re using the right type and changing it according to manufacturer’s specifications.
+Check the manual and make sure you’re using the right oil type and changing it according to manufacturer’s specifications.
 SAE10W30 is often recommended for general-purpose, all-temperature use.